cecranch/LIRI-node-app/README.md

 <strong>4) node liri.js do-what-it-says</strong><p>
 Using the fs Node package, LIRI takes the text inside of the random.txt file and uses it to call one of LIRI's command<p>
-It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt.<p>
+It should run spotify-this-song for "I Want it That Way," as follows the text in <strong>random.txt.</strong><p>
 Edit the text in random.txt to test out the feature for movie-this and concert-this.